sdc-china/IDA-doc/_posts/2018-01-15-reference-known-limitation.md

 - BPM Deployment feature only supports Linux server via SSH (or install SSH server on Windows server).
 - Complex parameters can not be passed to the human service.
 - Global variables declared in Server Managed files .JS are flagged as "was used before" it was defined in checkstyle report.
+- The file upload commands UI.file and UI.bpmFileUploader can't be replayed on IDA Plugin due to browser security issue, but these commands can work on Selenium Grid.
+So you can record the file upload commands by IDA Plugin, but replay them on Selenium Grid.
+- The command UI.close is disabled in IDA plugin which may caused issue in plugin.